joshmorgan1000/UTKH/THEORY.md

 ## Applications to Technology <a href="#applications-to-technology"></a>

-The Universal Theory of Kinetic Harmonics (UTKH) has far-reaching implications for technology, providing new insights into materials science, medicine, and quantum computing.
+UTKH has far-reaching implications for technology, providing new insights into materials science, medicine, and quantum computing.
 By understanding the role of harmonic resonance in energy systems, UTKH offers innovative approaches to designing and optimizing technological systems.

 ### Resonance-Based Materials Science <a href="#resonance-based-materials-science"></a>